— Researched and written by Dr. Sandip Roy.

 What are the benefits of being alone?

 Being alone at times is something vital to be aware of.
-But it is often overlooked because we live in a society that values social interaction over solitude.
+However, it is often overlooked because we live in a society that values social interaction over solitude.
 Here are the benefits of being alone:

 - It increases creativity.